harshbhanderi22/node_js_practice/README.md

 # nodejs_practice
 Connect mongoDB in node js<br>
-In this branch, I have learnt about how can we use put API method to update data in database, we can also use post API method to update data in database but PUT API method is standard practice for updating data in database
+In this branch, I have learnt about how can we use delete API method to delete data from database, we can use all this API methods directly through, or by passing parameters in url or by body part.